The Complete Guide to Touring Assisted Living Communities

 • What is included in the monthly fee?

-• Are there financial assistance options, such as Medicaid or long-term care insurance?
+• Are there financial assistance options, like Medicaid or long-term care insurance ?

 8. Personal Care and Customization